ValeryAD/xml-json-properties/readme.md

 # XML JSON PROPERTIES

 ### Abilities
-- Able to marshall and unmarshall XML.
+- Able to marshal and unmarshal XML.
 - Able to work serialize and deserialize JSON.
 - Able to read and write Properties file.